THIS POSITION HAS BEEN FILLED

-The ideal candidate will have experience working with interfaith couples and families, excellent interpersonal and communication skills, and comfort working with or ability to learn a variety of technical tools including Microsoft Office, our customer relationship management system (CRM), the InterfaithFamily Network, and online learning systems.
+The ideal candidate is ordained clergy who has experience working with interfaith couples and families, excellent interpersonal and communication skills, and comfort working with or ability to learn a variety of technical tools including Microsoft Office, our customer relationship management system (CRM), the InterfaithFamily Network, and online learning systems.
 This position will report to the National Director of InterfaithFamily/Your Community.

 - Manage all grant goals, deliverables, and deadlines for IFF/B.

 - Supervise the North Shore Ambassador and Project Manager of IFF/B.

 - Keep track of meetings and interactions using our CRM system and supervise the Project Manager’s monthly reporting and tracking of goals.

 - Work closely with the National Director of InterfaithFamily/Your Community and the Directors of other InterfaithFamily/Your Community locations nationwide.

 - Build relationships and communicate with interfaith couples to connect them to each other and to programs and resources.